Tinnitus - Ringing or Buzzing in the Ears

-While there are many possible causes for tinnitus, including exposure to loud sounds, earwax blockage and reaction to medications, some can develop tinnitus for no obvious reason.
+There are various causes for tinnitus, including exposure to loud sounds, earwax blockage and reaction to medications.
+Hair cells in the inner ear help transform sound waves into electrical signals that then travel to the brain.
 Experts suspect that tinnitus is the brain trying to adapt to a loss of hair cells in the inner ear.
-Hair cells in the inner ear help transform the sound waves into electrical signals that then travel to the brain.
-The brain misinterprets the reduced signals from the ear, resulting in a perception of sound, or tinnitus.
+The brain misinterprets the reduced signals from the ear, resulting in a perception of sound (tinnitus).

 What does tinnitus have to do with hearing loss?

-If you suspect you may have tinnitus, the first step you should take is to meet with one of our experienced audiologists.
+If you suspect you may have tinnitus, the first step is to meet with one of our audiologists.
 Make an appointment for a complete evaluation of your ears and hearing.
-At Hearing Services of Delaware, our goal is to help you understand and gain control of your tinnitus rather than letting it take control over you.
-While there is no cure for tinnitus, having a better understanding of how to manage your tinnitus can help you feel and live better!
+The goal of this appointment should be for you to understand your ears and hearing and to learn how you can manage your tinnitus.